datanav/docs/getting-started.rst

 Glossary
 --------
-:ref:`Datasets <concepts-datasets>`: Sesam stores its data as datasets that consist of entities.
+:ref:`Datasets <concepts-datasets>`: Sesam stores its data as datasets consisting of entities.
 Datasets are used as sources for data transformation and stored as new datasets and sources for delivering data to target systems (endpoints).

 :doc:`Entities <entitymodel>`: Sesam uses an entity data model as the core representation of data.
 Each entity is a dictionary of key-value pairs.
 Each key is a string and the value can be either a literal value, a list or another dictionary.